danialdot/TopBeat/README.md

 Local Storage: Caching the Spotify access token for future visits

 ## 📝 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.# TopBeat
+See the LICENSE file for details.